scloud19/SECipedia/AWS/RDS/db.md

 		DB Parameter Group
 			Each DB engine has a set of parameters that control the behavior of the db

+				You manage the configuration of a DB engine by using this parameter group.

+			A DB parameter group contains engine configurations values that can be applied to one or more DB instances of the same instance type.

+			AWS applied a default DB parameter group if you don't specify a DB parameter group when you create a DB instance.

 		Storage Capacity
 			For each DB instance, you can select from 5 GB to 6 TB of associated storage capacity.